HewlettPackard/POSH-HPEOneView/README.md

 ## Known limitations
 The library normally uses [FormatPX](https://github.com/KirkMunro/FormatPx) to fix formatting issues with the Microsoft provided core cmdlets Format-List and Format-Table.
 However, FormatPX is not currently supported in PowerShellCore yet.
 So, when attempting to use the default parameter set of `Get-HPOVNetwork`, which can return multiple network resource types, only the first network type will properly display.
 The rest (like Fibre Channel or Fibre Channel over Ethernet) will display their full object properties.

-The Get-HPOVCommandTrace Cmdlet will generate the required output.
+The `Get-HPOVCommandTrace` Cmdlet will generate the required output.
 But due to a limitation in the DotNet Standard API, a prior used API is no longer available, resulting in Verbose and Debug messages from the HPE OneView C# Class Library to not be captured.
 When reporting errors, and using the Cmdlet, or if you invoke `[HPOneView.Config]::EnableVerbose = $true` and/or `[HPOneView.Config]::EnableDebug = $true`, the generated output should be recaptured by Select All, copy and then paste into the created log file.

 ## Getting help
 Are you running into a road block?
-Have an issue with unexpected bahriov?
+Have an issue with unexpected behavior?
 Feel free to open a [new issue](https://github.com/HewlettPackard/POSH-HPOneView/issues/new/choose) on the tracker.

 You have a general question about the library?
 For general questions, or need to discuss a topic that doesn't need to be tracked in the issue tracker, please join the Gitter.im chat room:  [![Join the chat](https://img.shields.io/static/v1.svg?label=chat&message=on%20gitter&color=informational&logo=gitter)](https://gitter.im/POSH-HPOneView/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## User Documentation
+The project Wiki is going through a major change, and will be migrated to a new location.
+If you want to preview this new documentation, please go [here](https://hpe-docs.gitbook.io/posh-hponeview/).
+The new GitHub repository for user documentation source will be located [here](https://github.com/HewlettPackard/POSH-HPOneView-docs).